 Now go back to the two staples of the modern diet, grains and dairy.
 Besides exorphins and dopaminergic substances, they also have high levels of glutamate, as part of gluten and casein respectively.
 Dr. Katherine Reid is a biochemist whose daughter was diagnosed with autism and it was severe.
 She went into research mode and experimented with supplementation and then diet.
 Many things seemed to help, but the greatest result came from restriction of glutamate, a difficult challenge as it is a common food additive.
 This requires going on a largely whole foods diet, that is to say eliminating processed foods.
 But when dealing with a serious issue, it is worth the effort.
 Dr. Reid’s daughter showed immense improvement to such a degree that she was kicked out of the special needs school.
 After being on this diet for a while, she socialized and communicated normally like any other child, something she was previously incapable of.
 Keep in mind that glutamate is necessary as a foundational neurotransmitter in modulating communication between the gut and brain.
 But typically we only get small amounts of it, as opposed to the large doses found in the modern diet.

-That reminds me of propionate.
+That reminds me of propionate, a short chain fatty acid.
 It is another substance normally taken in at a low level.
 Certain foods, including grains and dairy, contain it.
 The problem is that, as a useful preservative, it has been generously added to the food supply.
 Research on rodents shows injecting them with propionate causes autistic-like behaviors.
 And other rodent studies show how this stunts learning ability and causes repetitive behavior (both related to the autistic demand for the familiar), as too much propionate entrenches mental patterns through the mechanism that gut microbes use to communicate to the brain how to return to a needed food source.
 Autistics, along with cravings for propionate-containing foods, tend to have larger populations of a particular gut microbe that produces propionate.
 In killing microbes, this might be why antibiotics can help with autism.
+But in the case of depression, it is associated instead with the lack of certain microbes that produce butyrate, another important substance that also is found in certain foods (Mireia Valles-Colomer et al, The neuroactive potential of the human gut microbiota in quality of life and depression).
+Depending on the specific gut dysbiosis, diverse neurocognitive conditions can result.
+And in affecting the microbiome, changes in autism can be achieved through a ketogenic diet, reducing the microbiome (similar to an antibiotic) — this presumably takes care of the problematic microbes and readjusts the gut from dysbiosis to a healthier balance.

 As with proprionate, exorphins injected into rats will likewise elicit autistic-like behaviors.
 By two different pathways, the body produces exorphins and proprionate from the consumption of grains and dairy, the former from the breakdown of proteins and the latter produced by gut bacteria in the breakdown of some grains and refined carbohydrates (combined with the proprionate used as a food additive; added to other foods as well and also, at least in rodents, artificial sweeteners increase propionate levels).
 This is part of the explanation for why many autistics have responded well to low-carb ketosis, specifically paleo diets that restrict both wheat and dairy, but ketones themselves play a role in using the same transporters as propionate and so block their buildup in cells and, of course, ketones offer a different energy source for cells as a replacement for glucose which alters how cells function, specifically neurocognitive functioning and its attendant psychological effects.